 Configuring T-Server is not a onetime operation.
 It is something you do at the time of installation and then in an ongoing way to ensure the continued optimal performance of your software.
-You must enter values for T-Server configuration options in the relevant Wizard screens or on the Options tab of your T-Server Application object in Configuration Manager.
+You must enter values for T-Server configuration options on the Options tab of your T-Server Application object in Configuration Manager.
 The instructions for configuring and installing T-Server that you see here are only the most rudimentary parts of the process.
 You must refer extensively to the configuration options chapters located in Part Two of this book.
 Pay particular attention to the configuration options specific to your own T-Server.

-Configuration options common to all T-Servers, independent of switch type, are described in Chapter 9, "T-Server Common Configuration Options," on page 211.
-Switch-specific configuration options are described in a separate chapter.
+Configuration options common to all T-Servers, independent of switch type, are described in Chapter 12, "T-Server Common Configuration Options," on page 233.
+T-Server-specific configuration options are described in a separate chapter.
 T-Server also supports unified Genesys log options, as described in the "Common Configuration Options" chapter.